PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ## Keys

 If you have only 1 one_line_progress_meter running at a time, then you don't need to set a key.
-The default keyt is fine.
+The default key is fine.
 If you want multiple windows running simultaneously, then you will need to set keys for each window.
 You will need to use the same keys for cancelling the meter early.

 Here's the example with the cancel using a custom key: